 Still life photography is a tricky genre.
-If you don’t do it the right way, you can end up with a sad-looking bunch of inanimate objects and boring images.
+If you don’t do it right, you can end up with a sad-looking bunch of inanimate objects and boring images.
 Do it well, and you turn your still life images into art pieces!
 But how can you master still life photography?

 You need to find inspiration and outstanding examples you can follow.
 Read our list of ten contemporary still life photographers you must see to find the right path to better still life images.

-Jonathan is an outstanding advertising photographer specialising in still life photography.
+Jonathan is an outstanding advertising photographer specializing in still life photography.
 He has a unique style and lighting technique.
 His work won him several awards, and Jonathan worked with clients like Coca-Cola, Smirnoff, Nescafé, and Guinness.

 She also took up painting a few years ago and started to create paintings showcasing bananas during the pandemic lockdown in 2020.

-Evelyn worked with clients like Gucci, Cartier and Nehera.
-She won several awards and her work appeared in Vogue Portugal, Vogue Spain and Elle magazines.
+Evelyn worked with clients like Gucci, Cartier, and Nehera.
+She won several awards.
+And her work appeared in Vogue Portugal, Vogue Spain, and Elle magazines.

 Tatiana is a hobby photographer from Kyiv, Ukraine.
-Her beautiful still-life photographs look like renaissance still life paintings.
+Her beautiful still-life photographs look like Renaissance still life paintings.
 She has a great eye for choosing subjects and playing with the light.

 Shihya is a still-life photographer from Japan.
 Her still-life images look dreamy and fragile because she mostly captures natural objects.